 In December 2022, the Company began a review of all businesses and programs to increase efficiencies, improve working capital management and focus on sustainable and consistent revenue and profit generating activities.
-As a result of this review, the Company identified areas to reduce annualized costs in the Precision Products segment and at Corporate through streamlining processes, consolidating the production of fuzes for the JPF program at its Middletown facility, discontinuing K-MAX® helicopter production and right-sizing the Company's total cost structure.
-In the year ended December 31, 2022, the Company incurred \$6.6 million in severance costs associated with these actions.
+As a result of this review, the Company identified areas to reduce annualized costs primarily in the Precision Products segment and at Corporate through streamlining processes, consolidating the production of fuzes for the JPF program at its Middletown facility, discontinuing K-MAX® helicopter production and right-sizing the Company's total cost structure.
+In the years ended December 31, 2023 and 2022, the Company incurred \$3.4 million and \$6.6 million, respectively, in severance costs associated with these actions.
+Of this amount, \$0.3 million was related to share-based compensation expense in the year ended December 31, 2023.
+No share-based compensation expense related to this initiative was recorded to restructuring and severance costs in the year ended December 31, 2022.